aervin0518/ITS/README.md

 # ITS Project

 ## Description
-This repository contains the initial codebase and resources for the ITS project.
-It aims to provide users with tools and features relevant to its objectives.
+This branch is used for the pre-production testing and validation before releasing to production.
 More information will be added as the project develops.